Dean's Alumni Awards

 Nathan Stall (PGME ’15 Internal Medicine, PGME ’17 Geriatrics)

-Nathan Stall is a geriatrician and leader in aging and long-term care, both nationally and internationally.
-He played a pivotal role during the COVID-19 pandemic, leading the publication of an Ontario Science Table brief titled "COVID-19 and Ontario’s Long-Term Care Homes."
+Nathan Stall is the geriatrics lead at Sinai Health and a leader in aging and long-term care both nationally and internationally.
+He played a pivotal role during the COVID-19 pandemic, serving as the Assistant Scientific Director of Ontario's COVID-19 Science Advisory Table.
 With more than 120 publications in high-impact journals, his scholarly work — particularly during the pandemic — has had significant policy implications for the improvement and redesign of long-term care in Canada.
-He has also emerged as a trusted and knowledgeable public voice advocating for science and older people.
-Stall has been recognized for his leadership with the 2020 Institute for Health Services Policy Research Rising Star award from Canadian Institutes of Health Research, and the 2021 Royal College Award for Early Career Leadership in Health Policy/Systems.
+He has also emerged as a trusted and knowledgeable public voice advocating for science and supports for older adults and long-term care.
+Stall has been recognized for his leadership with the 2020 Institute for Health Services Policy Research Rising Star award from Canadian Institutes of Health Research, the 2021 Royal College Award for Early Career Leadership in Health Policy/Systems and the 2023 University of Toronto President's Impact Award.

 Nominate Outstanding Alumni